aimaaan/Final-Assessment/README.md

 ![image](https://github.com/aimaaan/Final-Assessment/assets/106076684/59a26529-d540-4ee6-9c55-f315f1fd60ec)

 ### 5. XSS and CSRF Prevention  [zafran]
 a.
-Generate a CSRF token and store it in the session when it is not already present.
+Generate CSRF token and store it in the session when it is not already present.
 - generate and validate CSRF tokens for all state-changing requests and ensure the tokens are unique per session and regenerated periodically.

 ![image](https://github.com/aimaaan/Final-Assessment/assets/92367771/1b941526-32bd-4b2a-ae80-109352203db8)